 In December 2021 the Trustees of Connect Church were pleased to have appointed Mayway Construction as our new main contractor to complete the Home and Hub facility.
 Work fully recommenced in January 2022 and great progress is being made.
 Phase one of this new season is to complete the internal areas of the facility to building regulations standards by the end of April 2022.
 The aim is to move straight to phase two completing the externals of the facility inline with the current conditions of planning approval.
 The conditions currently require the exterior areas such are car parking and landscaping to be fully complete before Connect Church is permitted to occupy the facility.
 There is a funding shortfall for the completion of phase two, however multiple strategies are being pursued and considered to overcome this.
 The church welcome the support of major donors and grantmakers to bring the Home and Hub facility into service as swiftly as possible.

 The Current Challenge...

-Connect Church is now in the process of seeking a new building contractor to complete the project.
 While the church currently has £300K available towards the final cost, it now looks like there will be a shortfall in funding.
 Multiple strategies are being considered to overcome this, in addition to which the church would welcome the support of major donors and grantmakers to bring the Home and Hub building into service as soon as possible, so that the real work of making a difference to the Eastside of Birmingham can begin.

 To this end we would value your prayerful support.
 We would be happy to meet and discuss the details of the project with you in detail if you have the interest, capacity and resources to contribute to this great project at any level whatsoever.